Frequently Asked Questions

 What time will the polls open and close on Election Day?

 Polls are open from 7:00 am until 7:00 pm on Election Day.
-However, any voter who is waiting to vote at 7:00 pm will be allowed to vote.
+However, any voter who is waiting in line to vote at 7:00 pm will be allowed to vote.

 How do I get a free Georgia Voter Identification Card?